The things that go into a healthy diet also go into a healthy backlink profile.

 There is one exception, though: Most marketing forums hate when members do this (think forums like Warrior Forum).
 They know that you’re sharing it to get views and links and don’t like being “marketed to”.
 I’d skip this particular option if you’re in the marketing niche.

 If you have a hand-drawn image, it may not warrant it’s own thread.

 What you can do, in that case, is post it in a reply when it’s relevant.
 People post images and videos all the time in replies, to make a point:

 Option #3 – submit it to infographic sites: There are tons of sites that consist solely of infographics.
-Their userbase loves them and are usually happy to share them as well.
+Their userbase loves them and is usually happy to share them as well.